You can seek clarity

 If you’re concerned about making repayments on your credit card, personal loan or home loan, we have options to help you manage.
 Call us on 13 30 95 to speak to our Financial Assistance Solutions team to find out more about the options that suit your individual situation.
 They’re open 8am-9pm Monday to Friday and 9am – 2pm on Saturday (Sydney/Melbourne time).

 You may be eligible for rental assistance from the Government.
 Talk to your landlord about what else may be possible for further rental relief.
-The States and Territories have agreed to a 6 month moratorium on the eviction of commercial and residential tenants if they can’t pay their rent due to the ongoing crisis.
-Please continue to speak with your landlord and try to work on measures to help you both during this time.
+The States and Territories in April agreed to a 6 month moratorium on the eviction of commercial and residential tenants if they can’t pay their rent due to the ongoing crisis, please check if an extension has been announced in your State or Territory.
+Also worth continuing to speak with your landlord and try to work on options to help you both during this time.
 You may also be eligible for an energy subsidy.
 Many utility providers have also launched relief measures.
 Speak to your specific provider about temporary relief.

 You can consider accessing superannuation